-These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
-Profit or loss accounts are presented and analyzed by their nature rather than their function within the entity as such method provides reliable and more relevant information on the Company's operations.
+These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Statement of comprehensive income (loss) accounts are presented and analyzed by their nature rather than their function within the entity as this method provides reliable and more relevant information on the Company's operations.